opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ### Sentence transformers

 Sentence transformer models map sentences and paragraphs across a dimensional dense vector space.
 The number of vectors depends on the model.
-Use these models for use cases such as clustering and semantic search.
+You can use these models for use cases such as clustering and semantic search.

 The following table provides a list of sentence transformer models and artifact links you can use to download them.
 Note that you must prefix the model name with `huggingface/`, as shown in the **Model name** column.
 As of OpenSearch 2.6, all artifacts are set to version 1.0.1.